uber/NullAway/README.md

 For more details on NullAway's checks, error messages, and limitations, see [our detailed guide](https://github.com/uber/NullAway/wiki).

+## Support

+Please feel free to [open a GitHub issue](https://github.com/uber/NullAway/issues) if you have any questions on how to use NullAway.
+Or, you can [join the NullAway Discord server](https://discord.gg/QH2F779) and ask us a question there.

 ## License

 NullAway is licensed under the MIT license.
 See the LICENSE.txt file for more information.